Freelance Statistics 2025: Number Of Freelancers & Market Size

 Source: World Bank.

-Number of Working Hours of Freelancers
+Number Of Working Hours Of Freelancers

 Freelancers work for at least 6 hours a day.
 However, this may vary according to the project they are working on.
 Some projects require just 2 to 3 hours of work in a week, while some tasks require dedicated work of 8 or more hours in a day.

-On average, a full-time freelancer works for 43 hours per week.
+In 2025, on average, a full-time freelancer works for 43 hours per week.

 That is similar to a regular nine-to-five job.
 However, freelancers have flexible working days and schedules.